kinemspa/dosifi_flutter/README.md

 ---

+## Agent Operations (Warp)
+For terminal agents working in this repo, see WARP.md at the repository root for build/lint/test commands, architecture, and gotchas.

+---

 2025-08-08 Review Addendum (Code-Verified Notes)

 - Notifications: Implemented scheduling with actions; need to wire onDidReceiveNotificationResponse to NotificationActionHandler and standardize payloads (recommend JSON).
 Use device local timezone instead of hard-coded AU.